Assassination of Martin Luther King Jr.: Assassination

-On Thursday, April 4, 1968, King was staying in room 306 at the Lorraine Motel in Memphis.
-The motel was owned by businessman Walter Bailey and was named after his wife.
-Reverend Ralph Abernathy, a colleague and friend, later told the House Select Committee on Assassinations that he and King had stayed in Room 306 at the Lorraine Motel so often that it was known as the "King–Abernathy Suite".
+At about 5:55 p.m., King and Abernathy exited room 306, ready for dinner.
+King then teased his friend Jesse Jackson about being improperly dressed, and paused on the balcony of room 306 to chat with those in the courtyard below, including his driver, Solomon Jones.
+Jones then advised King to put on a topcoat, as it was cool outside.

-According to biographer Taylor Branch, King's last words were to musician Ben Branch, who was scheduled to perform that night at a planned event.
+King's last words were to musician Ben Branch, who was scheduled to perform that night at a planned event.
 King said, "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
 Play it real pretty."
+In response to this, Branch replied, "Okay, Doc, I will."

-According to Rev. Samuel Kyles, who was standing several feet away, King was leaning over the balcony railing in front of Room 306 and was speaking with Rev. Jesse Jackson when the shot rang out.
-King was struck in the face at 6:01 p.m. by a single .30-06 bullet fired from a Remington Model 760 rifle.
-The bullet entered through King's right cheek, breaking his jaw and several vertebrae as it traveled down his spinal cord, severing his jugular vein and major arteries in the process, before lodging in his shoulder.
-The force of the shot ripped King's necktie off.
-King fell backward onto the balcony, unconscious.
+According to the Rev. Samuel Kyles, who was standing several feet away, King was leaning over the balcony railing in front of room 306 when a single shot rang out.
+King's right cheek was struck at 6:01 p.m. by a single .30-06 bullet fired from a Remington Model 760 rifle, breaking his jaw before lodging in his shoulder.
+The sheer force of the bullet ripped King's necktie off, before he fell backward diagonally onto the balcony.